slackpropagation/silent-leak-detector/README.md

 - Improve mobile and tablet UX: Address widespread performance gaps across devices.
 Start by auditing speed, responsiveness, navigation, and form completion on mobile/tablet.
 - Target mid-funnel drop-off: Many users engage briefly but fail to reach “deep engagement.”
 Strengthen this middle layer with guided flows, product tours, and timely prompts.
 - Refine ad spend strategy: Shift focus toward source-device pairs with strong ROI.
-Avoid allocating budget to sources that generate volume but yield low engagement or conversions—especially on mobile.
+Avoid allocating budget to sources that generate volume but yield low engagement or conversions; especially on mobile.

 ## Example Use Cases

 ### Personalized Email Campaigns
-Leverage the top 10% of sessions by conversion probability to send targeted emails with dynamic content—such as product recommendations or special offers—within one hour of session end.
+Leverage the top 10% of sessions by conversion probability to send targeted emails with dynamic content; such as product recommendations or special offers, within one hour of session end.
 This approach can double open rates and deliver a 15–25% lift in click-through conversions by engaging users when their interest is highest.

 ### UX Improvement Testing
 Focus qualitative research (session replay, heatmaps) on high-propensity sessions to uncover friction points across devices.
 Analyze click patterns, form abandonment steps, and scroll behavior to inform A/B tests that reduce bounce rates by 10–15% and improve mid-funnel progression.

 ### Ad Spend Optimization
-Allocate marketing budget toward channels and device types with the highest predicted conversion likelihood—for example, desktop users from Google Search above a 50% probability threshold.
+Allocate marketing budget toward channels and device types with the highest predicted conversion likelihood; for example, desktop users from Google Search above a 50% probability threshold.
 By shifting spend to proven high-impact segments, teams can reduce wasted budget by 20–30% and increase overall ROAS.

 ### Proactive Live Support
 Integrate real-time scoring into chat or in-app messaging to automatically flag high-propensity sessions and offer live assistance or incentives.
 Early adopters of this strategy report a 5–10% uplift in conversions by engaging users at peak intent moments.